-The CLASSIC model has furniture quality baltic birch frames.
+The CLASSIC model, introduced in 1999, has furniture quality baltic birch frames.
 The wood frames can be painted or stained to match most any décor.
 (Many CLASSIC models have been stained to match oak doors.)

 Over 80,000 of the CLASSIC models have been sold and we have received very positive feedback from our customers.

-Both models have a removable brush that grooms kitty by collecting loose cat hair.
+Both models have a removable brushs that groom kitty by collecting loose cat hair.
 The brush snaps in and out easily for cleaning.

 These cat doors install easily.

 Many of our customers also comment on the fact that CATHOLE comes with complete easy-to-follow instructions.